ArduPilot/ardupilot_wiki/common/source/docs/common-external-magnetometer-for-improved-performance.rst

 -  The GPS modules antenna must be on top.
 -  In the picture below, we've mounted the board “components up with pins forward”.
--  Flight controller board orientation and magnetometer orientation must be used to calculate the COMPASS_ORIENT parameter.
+-  Autopilot board orientation and magnetometer orientation must be used to calculate the COMPASS_ORIENT parameter.

 .. image:: ../../../images/Quad_Top_View.jpg